LEADS TO LIVELY IDEAS

 KENETA ANDERSON CONSULTING

-Clients have included the Susan Poorman Blackie Ovarian Cancer Foundation, Steps Through OC, The Russell Family Foundation, Quixote Foundation, Election Verification Network, John M. Lloyd Foundation, General Service Foundation, One Northwest, Southwest Youth & Family Services, Threshold Group, Air Systems Engineering, Windermere Professional Partners, Tacoma Art Museum, Technology Access Foundation and more.
-Independently and on behalf of clients, I've also written, presented and participated extensively in professional organizations and leadership groups.
+Current clients are the Compton Foundation, Opportunity Council and Comunidad Latina de Vashon.
+Recent clients include Alterra Mountain Company, The Russell Family Foundation, Susan Poorman Blackie Ovarian Cancer Foundation, Steps Through OC, Quixote Foundation, Election Verification Network, John M. Lloyd Foundation, General Service Foundation, One Northwest, Southwest Youth & Family Services, Threshold Group, Air Systems Engineering, Windermere Professional Partners, Tacoma Art Museum, Technology Access Foundation and more.
+Independently and for clients, I've written, presented and participated extensively in professional organizations and leadership groups.
 My work has earned two national awards for excellence in communication from the Council on Foundations.

 DIGITAL BLACKBOARD FOUNDATION